AI4Bharat/IndicTrans2/README.md

 ## Evaluations

-We consider the chrF++ as our primary metric.
+We consider the chrF++ score as our primary metric.
 Additionally, we also report the BLEU and Comet scores.
 We also perform statistical significance tests for each metric to ascertain whether the differences are statistically significant.

 In order to run our evaluation scripts, you will need to organize the evaluation test sets into the following directory structure: